fleetdm/fleet/handbook/digital-experience/how-to-submit-and-publish-an-article.md

 | Posts requiring a technical review | Three business days |

 > Review times for posts requiring a technical review may vary depending on the Engineering and Security teams' schedules.
 E.g., if a review coincides with a product release.

+## Create a PR for your article

+After your article has been editied and approved, create a pull request on fleetdm.com and request review from Chris McGillicuddy.

+### How to PR your article

+1. Familiarize yourself with our [article formatting guide](./article-formatting-guide).
+2. Add a file, formatted in [Markdown](./markdown-guide), to the Fleet repo in Github [fleetdm/fleet/articles](https://github.com/fleetdm/fleet/tree/main/articles), using the name of your article as the filename.
+E.g., `deploy-fleet-on-render.md`.
+3. Request a review from Chris McGillicuddy.

+> **IMPORTANT**: Your PR is not confidential.
+If the information in your article is confidential, please prepare your article in a Google Doc, or create a draft PR ~1 hour before publication time to keep your article private.

 ## Pre-publication checklist